Implementing Subscriptions in BigCommerce: Operational and Technical Aspects

 • Ensure cost-efficiency: Customers get discounts, perks, and benefits.
 Brands get guaranteed purchases.

-To maximize subscription benefits, you need a strong technology foundation — provided by the BigCommerce platform and extended by your tech vendor.
+To maximize subscription benefits, you need a robust technology foundation — provided by the BigCommerce platform and extended by your tech vendor.

 As a result, you will have more time and space to focus on the business side of things.
 You will be more confident in curating relevant marketing campaigns and convincing more customers that your product plus subscription equals the best offer on the market.